DreamFusion-LabLab-Hackathon/3DNeuralPathwayVisualizer/README.md

 ## **Use Case 💬**

 Medical students, neurologists, and neurosurgeons can utilize this tool for both educational and pre-surgical planning purposes.
-This tool can help visualize potential problem areas, plan surgeries, or simply understand the neural structures better.
+This tool can help visualize potential problem areas, plan surgeries, or simply understand the neural structures better.Better visualisation can also aid in discovery of new treatment strategies as well!

 ## **Motivation 💡**